APPLICATION

 • Reheating to melt back the most fragile fat crystals.

-The chocolate mass is then composed of melted and crystallized parts in a given proportion which will initiates the appropriate setting when cooled.
+The chocolate mass is then composed of melted and crystallized parts in a given proportion, initiating the appropriate setting when cooled.
 After enrobing, the product is cooled progressively in a long tunnel.
-It is a continuous operation in industry.
+It is a continuous operation in the industry.

 PROCESS